 Our Analysis and Test Results

-The Surviveware first aid kit consistently scored high in our review metrics and was one that we reached for often when on trips that required the extra durability that it became known for.
-Throughout our testing, our reviewers were impressed by this kit's quality and functionality, whether on short hikes or long trips deep into the mountains.
+This model consistently scores highly in our review metrics and is one we often reach for on trips requiring extra durable equipment.
+Our reviewers were impressed by this kit's quality and functionality throughout our testing, whether on short hikes or long trips deep into the mountains.

 Performance Comparison